Ts-A/ngx-placeholder/projects/ngx-placeholder/README.md

 # ngx-placeholder

-Angular package to use rectangular placeholders when required.
+Angular package to use customisable placeholders when required.

 ## To use